paudy/DlgTest2003/README.md

 # DlgTest2003
-CPP Dlg application for test
+CPP Dlg application for test, with MS VS2003